sjhuang26/thinking-system/README.md

 ### Secondary takeaway

-I will address the two topics of psychopathology and rhetoric in a future essay.
+I will address the topic of psychopathology in a future essay.
 We will address in the future both Cognitive Behavioral Therapy and Acceptance and Commitment Therapy and critique their strengths/weaknesses.

 ## Revised Training